gabmorg/labelMe/README.md

 The above function, and the helper functions involved in running it were authored by Gabriela Morgenshtern, using the Shiny R package, and with help structuring the app from the Shiny tutorial found on steps 1-6 here: (https://shiny.rstudio.com/tutorial/)

 Thanks to Dr. Boris Steipe for providing the skeleton setup for this package through his own template (https://github.com/hyginn/rpt), specific examples of his contribution are denoted in the code.
-Code for testing Shiny app was borrowed from a Shinytest tutorial by Ferand Dalatieh, specific examples of his contribution are denoted in the code
+Code for testing Shiny app was borrowed from a Shinytest tutorial by Ferand Dalatieh, specific examples of his contribution are denoted in the code.
+Starter code for the logic pertaining to saving dataframe information to CSV was found from Lisa DeBruine (https://gupsych.github.io/tquant/data-input.html)

 The rest of the contribution is made by Gabriela.